sensu/monitoring-plugins/README.md

 ## Goal

-The goal of this project is to provide Sensu Go Assets for CentOS/RHEL Linux (6, 7, and 8), Debian Linux (8, 9, and 10), Ubuntu Linux (16.04 and 18.04), and Alpine Linux containing all of the plugins from the Monitoring Plugins project.
+The goal of this project is to provide Sensu Go Assets for CentOS/RHEL Linux (6, 7, and 8), Debian Linux (8, 9, and 10), Ubuntu Linux (16.04 and 18.04),
+Amazon Linux (1 and 2), and Alpine Linux containing a good subset of the plugins from the Monitoring Plugins project.

 ### Current Status